-Functional products do what they are supposed to do.
-This is the ultimate principle of products and businesses.
-Does it work?
+Functional products simply do what they are supposed to do.

 Reliable products continue to work after prolonged use in extreme applications.
 Reliable designs generally use simple mechanisms with long-lasting materials.
 Vulnerable parts are shielded, such as with plastic encapsulation for integrated circuits.
 External parts are fixed in place, such as with split pins for industrial bolts.
 Reliable products run through simulations and real use experiences to pass all pre-defined requirements and common-sense expectations.
 Detailed tests bring confidence that reality will and does actually conform to the intentions of the design.